 Point of View

-Writing can be told from all different points of view or perspectives.
-Three different points of view are found in writing, first, second, and third person.
+Writing can be told from different points of view or perspectives.
+Writers use three different points of view: first, second and third person.
+The point of view used in a story greatly impacts how the story is conveyed.

 - I scored the goal. (first person)